adnan-td/sensor-lifeline-backend/README.md

 ![image](https://user-images.githubusercontent.com/78212328/218540027-e8734eca-951a-41ed-ae9b-4fe1a55fdf7f.png)

-## How to Run the project on your Device
+## Installation of Project

+1. Clone/fork the repository\
-First step is install latest version of Nodejs on your device.\
+2. Install Nodejs on your device\
-Clone/fork the repository or download zipped code files.\
+3. Install Docker (Skip - if mysql already installed)\
+4. Create a `.env` file in the root folder of the project, copy and paste the `.env.sample` into the .env file\
    In the project directory, you can run:

+### `yarn dockerup`

+Creates the network for `mysql` data base along with `phpmyadmin`.
+Access phpmyadmin at <a href="http://localhost:8080/">localhost:8080/</a>\
+Skip docker command if database URI is available

 ### `yarn install`